StanPlatinum/dyn-grained-timer/README.md

 # dyn-grained-timer

-Please refer to our esorics 2017 paper for moredetails.
+Please refer to our esorics 2017 paper "On-demand time blurring to support side-channel defense" for more details.

 Please use this following configs for xen-4.6.0